thomaskien/whisper-praxis-voicemail/readme.md

 </pre>
 script
 ==
-* paste the following text and adjust what needed // remove that is not needed
+* paste the following text and adjust what needed // remove that is not needed // no empty first line
 <pre>
 <code>
 #!/bin/bash